ARMmbed/mbed-os-5-docs/docs/tutorials/MINAR_migration.md

 Although it's possible to use asynchronous (event based) programming with Mbed OS 5, you might want to take advantage of the Mbed OS 5 RTOS instead.
 The RTOS will automatically preempt a thread that runs a blocking operation (for example a `read` operation on a socket), so you don't need a completion callback for the operation.
 If you give up on callbacks, you can write code that "flows" in a traditional, linear fashion.
 Generally speaking, this will make the code easier to understand and maintain.

-If you still want or need to have event based code, take a look at <a href="https://github.com/ARMmbed/mbed-os/blob/master/events/EventQueue.h" target="_blank">the EventQueue class</a>, but keep in mind that even if you're using EventQueue, the RTOS is still there, so you'll have to think carefully about synchronizing access to your data.
+If you still want or need to have event based code, take a look at [the EventQueue class](https://github.com/ARMmbed/mbed-os/blob/master/events/EventQueue.h), but keep in mind that even if you're using EventQueue, the RTOS is still there, so you'll have to think carefully about synchronizing access to your data.